 Lily Hoang (2006) teaches in the MFA program at New Mexico State University, where she is Associate Professor / Director of the Creative Writing Program and Prose Editor for Puerto del Sol.
-She is the author of four chapbooks, The End of Something Great (forthcoming from Birds of Lace), The Coupon Thief (The Cupboard, 2016), On rats and tigers (Essay Press, 2015), and Mockery of a Cat (Mudluscious Press, 2009).
+She is the author of three chapbooks, The Coupon Thief (The Cupboard, 2016), On rats and tigers (Essay Press, 2015), and Mockery of a Cat (Mudluscious Press, 2009).
 She is also the author of numerous books: A Bestiary (nonfiction book, Cleveland State University Poetry Center, 2016), Multifesto: A Henri d'Mescan Remix (collaborative novel, Spuyten Duyvil, 2013), Invisible Women (novel, StepSister Press, 2010), Unfinished (collection, Jaded Ibis, 2011), The Evolutionary Revolution (novel, Les Figues Press, 2010), Changing (novel, Fairy Tale Review Press, 2009), Invisible Woman (StepSister Press, 2010), Parabola (Chiasmus Press, 2009), and the e-novel The Woman Down the Hall (Lamination Colony, 2008).
-Two more novels, Webcam Sex (Future Tense Press) and Old Cat Lady (1913 Press) are forthcoming.
 Changing received a PEN Open Books Award in 2009.
 With Blake Butler, she edited 30 Under 30 (Starcherone Books, 2011) and with Joshua Marie Wilkinson, she edited The Force of What's Possible: Writers on the Avant-Garde and Accessibility (Night Boat Books, 2014).
 Her short fiction has appeared in Banango Street, The Spectacle, PEN/America, Lamination Colony, Wigleaf, Squid Quarterly, Notre Dame Review, NAP, and the anthologies My Mother She Killed Me, My Father He Ate Me: Contemporary Fairy Tales (Penguin), Haunted Legends (Tor Books), and Best of the Web 2010 (Dzanc Books).
 She has poetry published in Gulf Coast, decomP, Wigleaf and others.
 She was nominated for the Pushcart Prize twice in 2008.
 She can sometimes be found virtually at htmlgiant.com.

 Christopher Holdaway (2016) is a communications contractor at Vista Entertainment Solutions.
-He has published two chapbooks, Gorse for five voices (Compound Press, 2013) and Six Melodies (Compound Press 2014) and his third, HIGH-TENSION/FASHION, is forthcoming from Greying Ghost Press.
-His poetry and essays have been published or are forthcoming in Cream City Review, The Seattle Review, Southerly, Vector, minor literature(s), Prelude Magazine, Whiskey Island, Cordite Poetry Review, Compound Press Blog, Lumina Journal, Heavy Feather Review, Entropy, Issue Zero, Sweet Mammalian, brief, Brautigan Free Press, Gesture Magazine, and Minarets Journal.
+He has published two chapbooks, Gorse for five voices (Compound Press, 2013) and Six Melodies (Compound Press 2014.
+His poetry and essays have been published in minor literature(s), Prelude Magazine, Whiskey Island, Cordite Poetry Review, Compound Press Blog, Lumina Journal, Heavy Feather Review, Entropy, Issue Zero, Sweet Mammalian, brief, Brautigan Free Press, Gesture Magazine, and Minarets Journal.

 Andrew Hughes (1995) is the arts and entertainment editor of the South Bend Tribune in Indiana.